 Girls can attend Moonbeams (preschool to Kindergarten), Sunbeams (first through fifth grades) and Girl Guards (sixth through 12 grades).
 Boys can attend Moonbeams (preschool to Kindergarten), Adventure Corps Explorers (first through fourth grades) and Rangers (fifth through eighth grades).

-Salvation Army Kroc Centers provide children and families with opportunities to discover and develop passions and talents within their own neighborhood.
+The Salvation Army Ray and Joan Kroc Centers provide children and families with opportunities to discover and develop passions and talents within their own neighborhood.
 These state-of-the-art community facilities provide arts, education, and athletics opportunities for children, adults, and families in underserved communities.

 At The Salvation Army, we provide counseling and teaching assistance to empower kids of every age.
 A critical piece of this is our ability to recognize what level of assistance is needed, which varies drastically depending on socioeconomic conditions.
 We work closely with parents to develop trusting relationships and encourage support that continues at home.

 Turn your passion into action.
 Share these facts with your friends and